 I don’t really plan the colors I will use for a piece ahead.
 Instead I basically just through colors at it that I like.
 It is a really spontaneous process.
 I pick one color to start of with as a foundation for the entire piece and then build up the color scheme hierarchically as I go into more and more detail.
 I play a lot with opacity, blending modes and color gradients to try to achieve an overall cohesive look.
 I hope to release a little tutorial on that soon (and link it here as soon as it is out).

 How did you learn to draw?

 I have been drawing a lot since I was very young.
 After school I would always draw my favorite anime and Disney characters or invent new ones that I would hand out as character sheets to my friends in the neighborhood.
 We would often imagine to be magical creatures or characters in another world :) After finishing high-school I studied traditional fine arts and painting at the Kunstakademie Düsseldorf, which wasn’t a good fit for me.
 Much later I was introduced to digital art and practiced as much as I could with courses and tips that I could find online.
-I would participate in art groups on facebook such as the one by Loish and take courses at Schoolism.
+I would participate in art groups on facebook and take courses at Schoolism.

 where do you get your inspiration from?

 I get inspired by a lot of things.
-Everyday life, movies, images online.
+Everyday life, nature, movies, images online.
 If I want to trigger my inner muse I go to my Pinterest boards and browse through it for a while to get things going.